3 Marks of True Friends December 20, 2017

 jonah-brown-m3mYumV2lag-unsplash

 Now, at middle age, I am that older man!
-And I am beginning to understand.
+As a result, I am beginning to understand.

-There are many casual friendships in life, and even more acquaintances.
+There are many casual friendships in life and even more acquaintances.
 But, true friends?
-They are rare, precious, priceless.
+They are rare, precious, and priceless.
 And they do not come by accident.

 It is easy to make friends.
 It is harder to keep them.

-Some people make friends easily, but true friendship requires work.
+Some people make friends easily, but a genuine friendship requires work.
 Someone has to work at it!
 The same is true for maintaining friendships.
-Time, distance, other people, distractions all provide potential disruptions to friendship.
+Time, distance, other people, and distractions all provide potential disruptions to friendship.

 True friends know this.
 True friends work at the friendship.